What is a solitaire?

 Where does your diamond come from?

-When you buy a diamond ring, how do you know the origin of the ring?
+When you buy a diamond ring, how do you determine its origin?
 Certainly, the ring came from the jeweller.
 But where did the diamond and Gold originate?
-Few buyers ask such questions on origin.
+Few buyers ask such questions about the origin.

 One of our unique services helps to answer this question.
-Many of our rings include details of where the materials came from.
+Many of our rings include details about the origin of the materials.

 For example, some of our diamonds originate from Canada.
-In addition, they include details of the mine of origin.
+Additionally, they include details about the mine of origin.

 This number accompanies the diamond from the mine to the cutting process.
 Then, through to the final polished diamond.